 When I first discovered the stock market, my model was very basic.
-People bought and sold shares of public companies in a marketplace.
-These companies were valued based on their earnings, their growth potential, the mood of the market, the future prospects of the economy, and a collection of other “metrics” that you put into a blender and out came the price.
+People bought and sold shares of public companies in the marketplace.
+These companies were valued based on their earnings, their growth potential, the mood of the market, the prospects of the economy, and a collection of other “metrics” that you put into a blender and out came the price.
 To make money in the stock market, you had to buy low and sell high.
 Rinse and repeat and prosperity is on the other side.

 As I got older, and spent more time reading and learning about investing as well as actually investing, I realized that because of inflation there’s a natural bias for nominal stock prices to go higher.
 Since the companies were selling products and the products were increasing in price due to inflation, the stock price would reflect this and capture some of this inflation.

-I also learned that by owning a variety of companies, such as in a fund, I could diversify much of my risk and, given a long enough time horizon, win out as long as I could stick to that long time horizon.
-I didn't have to buy and sell often to make money in the stock market.
+I also learned that by owning a variety of companies, such as in a fund, I could diversify much of my risk and, given a long enough time horizon, win out as long as I could stick to that long-time horizon.
+I didn’t have to buy and sell often to make money in the stock market.
 I just had to buy and wait.

 My model of the stock market and investing will continue to evolve but it’s already come a long way from how I thought about it in the first place.

 When you first learn about anything, your model will be basic.
 It will capture the broad strokes and leave the details a little hazy – that’s OK.